vbaconnet-ledger/developer-portal/contact.md

 If **you are a developer** and you are already signed up to the Ledger Devs Slack workspace, introduce yourself to the developer community in the **#introductions** channel and get help in the **#support** and **#ledgerjs** channels.
 Otherwise, **send us a request by filling the form below**.

-If **you are a ledger customer** and you need some help about our product you can [check our help center](https://support.ledger.com/).
+If **you are a ledger customer** and you need some help about our products you can [check our help center](https://support.ledger.com/).

 <!-- {% include formspree.html email="my_name@gmail.com" redirect="/thanks/" name="true" subject="true" %}-->